robert-dodier/spark-calibration/README.md

 is accepted, this code will be incorporated into Spark proper, but in the meantime, users can access the code via this little package.

+The calibration code is contained in the class `MyBinaryClassificationMetrics` in the package `org.apache.spark.mllib.evaluation`, to distinguish it from the existing Spark MLlib class `BinaryClassificationMetrics` in the same package.

 ### Building spark-calibration

 spark-calibration uses SBT.